merriam-pto/merriampto.org/content/about/About Us.rst

 **THE FIRST STEP IS TO EMAIL THE PTO CO-CHAIRS!**

 We’ll work with you to find a role that matches your skills and interest to your time availability.
-Contact `Alycen Nigro<mailto:alyheels@yahoo.com>`_ or `Amy Yadav<mailto:amyyadav@gmail.com>`_ for more information
+Contact `Alycen Nigro`_,  or `Amy Yadav`_, for more information

 We look forward to working with you this year to enrich the Merriam community!

+.. _Alycen Nigro: mailto:alyheels@yahoo.com
+.. _Amy Yadav: mailto:amyyadav@gmail.com